Table of Contents[Hide][Show]

 Some CBD products and oil come from plants other than cannabis.
 Hops is one that is popular currently.
 (11)

 People that use non-cannabis CBD mistakenly believe that they are safe from THC.
-False marketing of these products encourages this line of thinking.
+The false marketing of these products encourages this line of thinking.

 Be warned that no matter where CBD comes from, the potential for conversion of CBD to THC in the digestive tract exists.
 CBD is ultimately a cannabinoid no matter what plant it comes from.
 Thus, unless the CBD is applied transdermally or intravenously to avoid the acidic conditions within the digestive tract, the risk for THC exposure and brain-altering effects still exists.